 The squeaky wheel gets the grease in Washington, D.C.

-If what you do takes only a few seconds, well, they are probably not likely to lend much credence to what you are saying.
+If what you do takes only a few seconds and almost no effort, well, they are probably not likely to lend much credence to what you are saying.

 They pay attention to their re-election chances, to money (from donors or what they’ve brought back to the district or saved), and to press (either positive or negative).

-Their job is to work for all the constituents of their district, but they will focus their efforts on what they think will be most important with the politically active core group that will reelect them.
+Their job, of course, is to work for all the constituents of their district, but they will focus their efforts on what they think will resonate the most with the politically active core group that will reelect them.
+That’s just the truth.

 Then take a minute to look up your Congressman’s record on environmental issues through something like the League of Conservation Voters.